Background

 While not always possible, the optimum way to use the Fox Project is by testing a hypothesis based on genealogical research.
 If two Foxes claim the same Fox ancestor, their Y-DNA haplotypes should match within probable limits.
 The first thing any interested Fox researcher should do is to look at the Y-Results tables, which are organized by Haplogroup and, where applicable, by known family groups.
 Wherever this has been supplied, the most distant known male line ancestor (MDKA), his location and date of birth are shown.
 Outside of the known family groupings, results are ordered by genetic distance to emphasize deep relationships.

 Next, go to Ysearch.org and search for the surname Fox.
 The administrators endeavor to get every member into the Ysearch database, where their test results, most distant ancestor and, often, their pedigrees (prior to 1905) are made available to researchers.
-If you can find a match to your own genealogy research, you are a good prospect for the Fox project.
+If you can find a matching ancestor to your own genealogy research, you are a good prospect for the Fox project.
 Bear in mind, however, that many family trees available on the internet today have errors – errors that are being uncovered by DNA testing.

 As the project builds in numbers, an increasing number of family connections are being made and the Y-Results tables are divided into family groupings in alphabetical order by Haplogroup and then by the known ancestors.
 The following is a summary of these groupings.
 For more detail see the Results Section.